 Agency fees that help to cover overhead costs

-Because so much time and effort are spent in safely and lovingly joining families together, the costs can add up quickly.
+Because so much time and effort are spent safely and lovingly joining families together, the costs can add up quickly.
 It is helpful to start saving in advance of beginning your adoption journey.
 There are adoption grants that can be helpful for those who qualify.
 However, because these grants are usually offered by private nonprofit organizations, funding is limited, and not everyone who applies is guaranteed to receive assistance.
-There are adoption tax credits that can also be helpful in offsetting the costs incurred during the adoption process.
+There are adoption tax credits that can also help offset the costs incurred during the adoption process.
 Some families choose to take out a low-interest loan to cover the initial cost, while others undertake fundraising efforts.